-On August 5, 2013, VTBH and Parametric announced that they had entered into the Merger Agreement pursuant to which VTBH would acquire an approximately 80% ownership interest and existing shareholders would maintain an approximately 20% ownership interest in the combined company.
-Following the announcement, several of shareholders filed class action lawsuits in California and Nevada seeking to enjoin the Merger.
-The plaintiffs in each case alleged that members of Parametric's Board of Directors breached their fiduciary duties to the shareholders by agreeing to a Merger that allegedly undervalued Parametric.
-VTBH was named as a defendant in these lawsuits under the theory that VTBH aided and abetted Parametric's Board of Directors in allegedly violating their fiduciary duties.
+On August 5, 2013, VTBH and the Company (f/k/a Parametric) announced that they had entered into the Merger Agreement pursuant to which VTBH would acquire an approximately 80% ownership interest and existing shareholders would maintain an approximately 20% ownership interest in the combined company.
+Following the announcement, several shareholders filed class action lawsuits in California and Nevada seeking to enjoin the Merger.
+The plaintiffs in each case alleged that members of the Company's Board of Directors breached their fiduciary duties to the shareholders by agreeing to a Merger that allegedly undervalued the Company.
+VTBH and the Company were named as a defendant in these lawsuits under the theory that they had aided and abetted Company's Board of Directors in allegedly violating their fiduciary duties.
 The plaintiffs in both cases sought a preliminary injunction seeking to enjoin closing of the Merger, which by agreement was heard by the Nevada court with the California plaintiffs invited to participate.
 On December 26, 2013, the court in the Nevada cases denied the plaintiffs' motion for a preliminary injunction.
 Following the closing of the Merger, the Nevada plaintiffs filed a second amended complaint, which made essentially the same allegations and seeks monetary damages as well as an order rescinding the Merger.
 The California plaintiffs dismissed their action without prejudice, and sought to intervene in the Nevada action, which was granted.
 Subsequent to the intervention, the plaintiffs filed a third amended complaint, which made essentially the same allegations as prior complaints and seeks monetary damages.
-On June 20, 2014, VTBH moved to dismiss the action, which motion is scheduled to be heard on August 28, 2014.
-VTBH believes that the plaintiffs' claims against it are without merit and intends to vigorously defend itself in the litigation.
-As of June 30, 2014, the Company is unable to estimate a possible loss or range of possible loss in regards to this matter; therefore, no litigation reserve has been recorded in the consolid
+On June 20, 2014, VTBH and the Company moved to dismiss the action, but that motion was denied on August 28, 2014.
+VTBH and the Company are currently seeking review of that decision from the Nevada Supreme Court.
+The Company believes that the plaintiffs' claims against it are without merit and intends to vigorously defend itself in the litigation.
+As of September 30, 2014, the Company is un

-On November 20, 2013, Shana Vasek, a purported shareholder of Turtle Beach (f/k/a Parametric), filed a class action lawsuit in the United States District Court for the District of Nevada, under the caption Vasek v.
+On November 20, 2013, Shana Vasek, a purported shareholder of the Company, filed a class action lawsuit in the United States District Court for the District of Nevada, under the caption Vasek v.
 Parametric Sound Corp., Case No.2:13-cv-02148-JAD-GWF, naming the same defendants, asserting substantially the same allegations and seeking substantially the same relief as named, asserted and sought in the above-referenced consolidated action pending in Nevada state court.
-In addition to asserting substantially the same claims for breach of fiduciary duty and aiding and abetting as asserted in the above-referenced consolidated action pending in Nevada state court, the plaintiff in the federal court action asserts a claim for violations of Sections 14(a) and 20(a) of the Securities Exchange Act of 1934 and SEC Rule 14a-9.
-VTBH has not be served with the complaint in the federal court action.
-VTBH believes that the plaintiffs' claims against it are without merit and intends to vigorously defend itself in litigation.
-As of June 30, 2014, the Company is unable to estimate a possible loss or range of possible loss in regards to this matter; therefore, no litigation reserve has been recorded in the consolidated financial statements.
+In addition to asserting substantially the same claims for breach of fiduciary duty and aiding and abetting as asserted in the above-referenced consolidated action pending in Nevada state court, the plaintiff in the federal court action asserted a claim for violations of Sections 14(a) and 20(a) of the Securities Exchange Act of 1934 and SEC Rule 14a-9.
+The federal court action was dismissed without prejudice on April 29, 2014 due to failure of service by the plaintiff.